-12 Feb How to Harness AngularJS and Ionic for Hybrid App Development
+12 Feb How to Harness AngularJS and Ionic for Hybrid Mobile App Development

 Smartphones and mobile apps have undoubtedly become an essential part of many web users’ experience.
 The estimated number of smartphone users worldwide in 2019 was 3.2 billion.
 Mobile app downloads have increased from 140.7 billion in 2016 to 204 billion in 2019.
 As of 2020, 80% of all internet users worldwide own a mobile phone.